Petting Zoo Friends

 Pua was the very first Kunekune pig at the zoo.
 Kunekune pigs have long hair, which sets them apart from other pigs.
 Pua was also named after the Disney movie Moana, as Pua in the movie was Moana's trusty pig side-kick.
 Did you know that Kunekune pigs can weigh up to 230 pounds!
 Pua is probably half of that weight right now.

 Wilbur is one of the newest additions to the petting zoo.
-He is also a Kunekune pig and only weighs about 70 pounds right now.
-He is currently 7 months old, and has the same parents as Pua, but is from a different litter of piglets.
+He is also a Kunekune pig.
+He is currently 2 years old, and has the same parents as Pua, but is from a different litter of piglets.